ajdinre/cyber-threat-intelligence/INSTALL.md

 This will propmt for information like username, email and password.

 The app should now be running http://localhost:8000 and you should be able to log into it with the credentials from step 9.

-## Bug reporting

-Please submit any bugs you encounter to GitHub Issues